ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This makes use of the types defined in CDDL Appendix D, Standard Prelude.

 ## Common CDDL Types

+time-int is identical to the epoch-based time, but disallows floating-point representation.

 ~~~~CDDL
 {::include cddl/common-types.cddl}